-People in the business world are fond of saying “You have to spend money to make money” but you must be sensitive to things a small business shouldn’t waste money on.
-Updated 10/04/2018.
+People are fond of saying “You have to spend money to make money” but you must be sensitive to things a small business shouldn’t waste money on.

-While that’s generally true, unfortunately many small business owners say this right before they are about to bust the budget on an unwise expense.
+While that’s generally true, unfortunately many owners say this right before they are about to bust the budget on an unwise expense.

-When things are tight, or you’re just starting out, it’s especially important to allocate your dollars wisely.
+When money is tight, or you’re just starting out, it’s especially important to allocate your dollars wisely.

-Here are ten things a small business owner shouldn’t waste money on and probably don’t need:
+Here are ten things a small business owner shouldn’t waste money on and probably do not need:

 There are a lot of fantastic template-based websites available at reasonable prices.

-Most small businesses can get away without hiring an expensive designer.
+Most new enterprises can get away without hiring an expensive designer.

 One I have heard amazing things about is Wix which is great for a “Starter” website.

-But once your Blog grows in size you need to consider transitioning to semi-dedicated or dedicated hosting.
+Once your website traffic grows in size you need to consider transitioning to semi-dedicated or dedicated hosting.

 Don’t worry about the process as many premium hosting services will manage the transfer for you FREE.